-TRIO Student Support Services
+TRiO Student Support Services

 Website and/or Calendar Links

-The TRIO Student Support Services (SSS) program works with students to enhance their academic performance, increase retention and graduation rates, and help prepare them for careers after graduation.
-SSS has a solid record of success — the average graduation rate (more than 70 percent) for SSS students at Illinois is higher than the six-year average graduation rate for underrepresented students campuswide.
+SSS is one component of the federal initiative known as TRIO programs.
+The Student Support Service program is made possible by a grant from the U.S. Department of Education and through state and private funds.
+SSS has a solid record of success — the average graduation rate (more than 80 percent) for SSS students at Illinois is higher than the six-year average graduation rate for underrepresented student’s campus wide.
 (Source: DMI.
 See "Campus Totals.")

 - Office of Minority Student Affairs